sguox002/leetcode/leetcode-all.md

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-1100	Find K-Length Substrings With No Repeated Characters    		73.4%	Medium
+find number of substrings. hashmap sliding window.
+->>

 <<-1151	Minimum Swaps to Group All 1's Together    		58.7%	Medium
 equivalent to find the window with most 1s. window size=total number of 1s.